TheIoTLearningInitiative/EmbeddedLinux/documentation/Compilation.md

 ## Native SDK

 > To cross-compile native applications for your image, you must generate an SDK containing a cross-compiler toolchain and sysroot.
-You can generate a full SDK for the Edison Development Board with the following command:
+You can generate a full SDK for the Edison Development Board.

 ### Building via Make